sganz/Scrubbie/README.md

 The project has unit and integration tests.
 Also look at the tests for some additional use patterns.

 # Your Suggestion
 Help with some ideas, code fixes are welcome.
 Use Github for opening request, bugs, etc.
+Submit a PR for new Regex's, bug fixes, suggestions!

 # License
 MIT